-HPV DNA tests are used in certain clinical situations, usually in conjunction with cervical screening.
+Depending on the degree of smear abnormality and sometimes HPV DNA result, the doctor or nurse may recommend a colposcopy examination.
+HPV DNA tests are used in certain clinical situations usually in conjunction with a smear test.
 The test can be helpful in deciding what follow-up is required.
-More information on HPV testing is available on www.timetoscreen.nz.
+More information on HPV testing is available on www.timetoscreen.nz/cervical-screening/.

 A colposcope is like a pair of medical binoculars on a stand and it magnifies the cells on the cervix.
 Colposcopy shows where the abnormal cells are.
 A tiny piece of tissue may be removed (a biopsy) which may cause brief discomfort.
 The biopsy is sent to a laboratory to confirm if an abnormality is present.
 These procedures are simple and require only a short visit to a hospital clinic or private specialist.

-In some situations the specialist may request HPV Type testing to assist in further management.
+In some situations, the specialist may request HPV Type testing to assist in further management.

 Treatment is only required if there are certain abnormal cell changes of the cervix.

-More information on cervical screening is available on www.timetoscreen.nz.
+More information on cervical screening is available on www.timetoscreen.nz/cervical-screening/.